Observations of The 2019 Rugby Union World Cup

 This means that strong rugby union nations such as Wales, Ireland, Scotland, France, Japan and Argentina have never gotten their hands on the Rugby World Cup.

 This means a much higher degree of predictability about who will make the final eight compared with a FIFA Soccer / Football World Cup for example.
-All four previous winners of the Rugby World Cup made it through to the quarter-finals of this year’s event.
+All four previous winners of the Rugby World Cup made it through to the quarter-finals of last year’s event.
 Furthermore, three of these rugby unions superpowers got through to the semi-final as well with only two-time winner Australia missing out on a place in the final four.
 Wales beat France to play only their 3rd ever semi-final.

 Like most sports, it’s really at the pointy end of the competition – the knock-out stages where the mental side really kicks in.
 By ‘mental side’ we don’t just mean sporting mental toughness but tactics as well.
 Decision making, especially that required under pressure, is an entirely psychological process.

+On the form of the two semi-finals England were clear favourites to take home the trophy after the final in Yokohama on 2nd November.
 But form is a hugely overrated concept in sport – it’s a reflection of the past which is completely uninfluenceable.

 It was obvious right from the start of the final that the English players were trying far too hard.
-What, surely it’s not possible to try to hard – I can hear you think?
+What, surely it’s not possible to try too hard – I can hear you think?
 Oh yes, it is my friends.

 What is truly remarkable is that six of the nine Rugby World Cups have been won by only two countries – South African and New Zealand.

 It is impossible to really know why South Africa and New Zealand are pulling away from the rest.
 My best guess is it has a lot to do with how seriously they take the mental and tactical side of their coaching development programs.